Pixar's Up! meets the Dark Souls saga: a trial-and-error rich, heartfelt platformer that made me shed tears of bittersweet joy at the end.

 Bittersweet and beautiful

 The game's introduction tells of a sweet young couple and their cat.
 Death strikes and the man (now older) remains with the cat.
 One day they are at the cemetery when the old man sees someone that reminds of his lost love.
-He accidentally drops his penchant and stumbling after the lady, leaving the cat behind.Our mission is simple: control the cat, finish the stages and get back to the old man with the penchant.
-The simple, yet powerful story, the beautiful visuals, the outstanding score and the gripping (sometimes relaxing) atmosphere is making you emotionally...
+He accidentally drops his penchant and stumbles after the lady, leaving the cat behind.Our mission is simple: control the cat, finish the stages and get back to the old man with the penchant.
+The simple, yet powerful story, the beautiful visuals, the outstanding score and the gripping (sometimes relaxing) atmosphere is making you emotional...

 Rage